 Teachers always consider what the children might be learning from the play, both as a group and as individuals.
 They not only learn about the play’s subject matter but also about working in groups, about taking responsibility for a part and, especially for older children, learning to produce the whole play.

-If the play is appropriate for the age group then it speaks to the children spiritually and enriches their soul lives.
+If the play is appropriate for the age group then it speaks to the children on a deep level.
 The children learn about speech and its production, how to speak in chorus and in an individual part.

 Quite apart from the sheer enjoyment of participating in a play, there is a clear pedagogical purpose in its use.
 When planning for a production, parts will be chosen for children, rather than children chosen for a particular part.
 For example, a shy child may be given a lead role to develop confidence in herself.
 In some cases, parts are written specifically for a child so that they might experience and balance a particular behaviour.